boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a chart.
+This option allows you to toggle the visibility of the tooltip in a chart.

 ![Show tooltip](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/tooltip.png)